-5.31 The notification requirements in Notifications 11 complement and do not override existing requirements according to which firms have to report information to the PRA, for example under Fundamental Rule 7 of the PRA Handbook or other Notifications rules.

-5.32 Where a notification under the Notifications 11 rules relates to a person performing an SMF, a firm should have regard to the urgency and significance of a matter and, if appropriate, should also notify its usual supervisory contact at the PRA by telephone or by other prompt means of communication, before submitting a written notification.
+- 5.30 The provision of information to a regulator which is false or misleading may be a criminal offence under section 398 of FSMA. - 5.31 The notification requirements in Notifications 11 complement and do not override existing requirements according to which firms have to report information to the PRA, for example under Fundamental Rule 7 of the PRA Handbook or other Notifications rules. - 5.32 Where a notification under the Notifications 11 rules relates to a person performing an SMF, a firm should have regard to the urgency and significance of a matter and, if appropriate, should also notify its usual supervisory contact at the PRA by telephone or by other prompt means of communication, before submitting a written notification.
 Oral notifications should be given directly to the relevant authorised person's usual supervisory contact at the PRA.
-An oral notification left with another person or left on a voicemail or other automatic messaging service is not considered appropriate.

-5.33 The PRA is entitled to rely on any information it receives from a firm and to consider any notification received under Notifications 11 as being made by a person authorised by the firm to do so.
-A firm should therefore consider whether it needs to put procedures in place to ensure that only appropriate employees make notifications under Notifications 11 on its behalf to the PRA.

-5.34 Notified NEDs are not directly bound by the conduct rules and are therefore exempt from the accompanying notification requirements in section 64C of FSMA and Notifications 11.2.
+An oral notification left with another person or left on a voicemail or other automatic messaging service is not considered appropriate. - 5.33 The PRA is entitled to rely on any information it receives from a firm and to consider any notification received under Notifications 11 as being made by a person authorised by the firm to do so.
+A firm should therefore consider whether it needs to put procedures in place to ensure that only appropriate employees make notifications under Notifications 11 on its behalf to the PRA. - 5.34 Moreover, firms should develop processes to identify whether there are potential Conduct Rules implications whenever they take disciplinary action against an employee subject to Notifications 11. - 5.35 Notified NEDs are not directly bound by the conduct rules and are therefore exempt from the accompanying notification requirements in section 64C of FSMA and Notifications 11.2.
 However, if a firm becomes aware of information which would reasonably be material to the assessment of a current or former Notified NED's fitness and propriety, it must, under rule 4.3 in the Fitness and Propriety Part of the PRA Rulebook, inform the PRA in writing as soon as practicable.

-6 Regulatory references
+Regulatory references

-6.1 This chapter sets out the PRA's expectations of how firms should comply with the rules on regulatory references in the Fitness and Propriety Part of the PRA Rulebook.
+- 6.1 This chapter sets out the PRA's expectations of how firms should comply with the rules on regulatory references in the Fitness and Propriety Part of the PRA Rulebook.
 A 'regulatory reference' is an employment reference delivered in a mandatory form containing specific information on a candidate's conduct and fitness and propriety.
-Firms must request and provide regulatory references in certain circumstances.

-6.2 This chapter seeks to advance the PRA's safety and soundness statutory objective by clarifying how firms should comply with a range of measures whose overarching goal is to prevent the 'recycling' of individuals with poor conduct records between firms.

-6.3 The rules on regulatory references and the expectations set out in this chapter take into account the recommendations of the Fair and Effective Markets Review (FEMR).
+Firms must request and provide regulatory references in certain circumstances. - 6.2 This chapter seeks to advance the PRA's safety and soundness statutory objective by clarifying how firms should comply with a range of measures whose overarching goal is to prevent the 'recycling' of individuals with poor conduct records between firms. - 6.3 The rules on regulatory references and the expectations set out in this chapter take into account the recommendations of the Fair and Effective Markets Review (FEMR).1